Spinning Wheels for Sale

 Prior to the Industrial Revolution, spinning wheels were the most common and efficient way to create yarn.
 Now commercial yarns are spun in mills by large mechanized cousins of the spinning wheel.
 Today hand spinners honor the tradition and beauty of handspun yarns by creating beautiful works of art on their own spinning wheels.
 Much like handknitting, the process is not as efficient as going out and buying yarn, but joy and an appreciation for this ancient craft are well worth the time spent.

-Purchase your ideal spinning wheel online today!
+Buy your ideal spinning wheel online today!

 Most Popular Spinning Wheels